Preparation of Low Entropy Correlated Many-body States via Conformal Cooling Quenches

 To confirm the effectiveness of the adiabatic protocol, we simulate the dynamics of the spinful 1D fermionic Hubbard model.
-We use a purified TEBD method to time evolve a finite-temperature ensemble \cite{Karrasch2013}.
-At time $t=0$ the Hamiltonian is uniform, $U = 1, t_{ij} = 0.1$, with an initial thermal state $\rho = e^{-H / T_{\textrm{i}}} / \mathcal{Z}$ at $T_{\textrm{i}} = 1.4 J$.
-We then time evolve the ensemble with a Hamiltonian in which $t_{ij}$ decreases adiabatically in the bath.
-Since energy is not conserved, we divide it into heat and work, $\dot{E} = \dot{Q} - \dot{W}$ \cite{suppinfo}, and plot the evolution of the heat-density $Q$ in Fig.~\ref{fig:hub_quench}(a).
+We use the TEBD method to time evolve a purified finite-temperature ensemble \cite{Karrasch2013}.
+At time $t=0$ the Hamiltonian is uniform, $U = 1, t_{ij} = 0.1$, with an initial thermal state $\rho = e^{-H / T_i} / \mathcal{Z}$ at $T_i = 1.4 J$.
+We then time evolve the ensemble with a Hamiltonian, $H(t)$, in which $t_{ij}$ decreases adiabatically in the bath \cite{suppinfo}.
+Since Hamiltonian changes in time, energy is not conserved, and we divide it into heat and work, $\dot{E} = \dot{Q} - \dot{W}$ \cite{suppinfo}, enabling us to plot the evolution of the heat-density $Q$ in Fig.~\ref{fig:hub_quench}(a).
 Total heat is conserved, but with clear transport from $S$ to $B$.
 As a more qualitative thermometer, we note that at $T=0$, the system should display algebraic anti-ferromagnetic correlations.
 To reveal them, we place a small Zeeman field $H = 0.05 S^z$ on the right edge spin, both in the initial thermal state and the subsequent dynamics.
-As depicted in Fig.~\ref{fig:hub_quench}, the finite temperature of the initial thermal state disorders the magnetization $\langle S^z\rangle$, but as the dynamics proceed and cooling occurs, the antiferromagnetic correlations become clearly manifest.
+As depicted in Fig.~\ref{fig:hub_quench}(b), the finite temperature of the initial thermal state disorders the magnetization $\langle S^z\rangle$, but as the dynamics proceed and cooling occurs, the antiferromagnetic correlations become clearly manifest.

+\emph{Experimental implementation}---Our conformal cooling protocols are well suited to systems with long-ranged interactions, such as polar molecules, Rydberg atoms, and trapped ions \cite{yan2013observation,moses2015creation,zeiher2016many,smith2015many,martinez2016real}.
+To implement the quench protocol, we envision a setup where the average spacing between particles is larger in the bath than in the system, $r_B > r_S$.
+Assuming power-law interactions ($1/R^\alpha$), the Hamiltonian in $B$ will be reduced by a constant factor $\lambda = (r_S / r_B)^\alpha$ relative to that in $S$ (Fig.~\ref{fig:schematicquench}b)~\cite{longrange}.